moraea/non-metal-frameworks/README.md

 	- patch for downgraded QuartzCore crashes in Ventura
 	- CABL/CAPL blur hack research and code
 	- producing and testing builds for OCLP
+	- Sonoma research and shim development (ongoing)
+		- identification of many functions responsible for:
+			- window grouping/ordering
+			- setting the frontmost process
+			- setting window tags (attributes)
+			- SkyLight notifications
+		- implmentation of shims for some of the above
+		- identification of windowing functionality dependent on WindowManager interfaces
+		- QuartzCore filter research and fallback idea (fixes monochrome widgets)
+		- QuartzCore patch for white UI elements
 	- countless other code contributions, insights, and testing
 - [ASentientHedgehog](https://moosethegoose2213.github.io)
     - QuartzCore downgrade idea